Skip to content

 class_metrics

-The class_metrics option enable per class metrics: each metric is reported globally as well for each individual class.
+The class_metrics option enables per-class metrics: each metric is reported globally and for each individual class.

 class_metrics_example